 Horse stall mats come in various thicknesses, but 3/4 inch is the standard for good reason.
 Here is how the options compare:

-Every mat WB Rubber sells for stall applications is 3/4 inch thick.
+Every mat WB Rubber and Turf Services sells for stall applications is 3/4 inch thick.
 We do not offer thinner mats for stall use because we know what holds up and what does not.

 A 4x6 foot mat at 3/4 inch thickness weighs approximately 100 pounds.
 This is not a minor detail.
 It affects:

-WB Rubber sells mats in two condition grades, and the distinction is worth understanding before you order.
+WB Rubber and Turf Services sells mats in three condition grades, and the distinction is worth understanding before you order.

 Pristine mats come straight from production with no surface defects.
 The rubber is uniform in color and texture, edges are clean and consistent, and there are no cosmetic irregularities.
 These are the right choice for boarding facilities, training barns, and any application where appearance matters to clients or visitors.

-Blemished mats have minor cosmetic imperfections from the manufacturing process.
-A slight color variation, a small surface irregularity, or a minor texture inconsistency classifies a mat as blemished.
+Minor Blemished mats have small cosmetic imperfections from the manufacturing process.
+A slight color variation, a small surface irregularity, or a minor texture inconsistency classifies a mat as Minor Blemished.
 These imperfections are purely cosmetic.
-The mat's thickness, density, durability, and function are identical to a pristine mat.
+The mat's thickness, density, durability, and function are identical to a Pristine mat.
 Your horse will never know the difference.

-For backyard horse owners, homesteaders, and anyone outfitting stalls that horses use but visitors rarely inspect, blemished mats represent significant savings at no functional cost.
+For backyard horse owners, homesteaders, and anyone outfitting stalls that horses use but visitors rarely inspect, Minor Blemished or Damaged mats represent significant savings at no functional cost.

 Payment method affects the final number.
 Cash and check pay listed price.
 Card, Zelle, and Venmo carry an 11 percent processing fee.
-On a 40-mat order at $35, that fee adds $154 to the total.
+On a 40-mat Minor Blemished order at $35 each, that fee adds $154 to the total.
 Plan accordingly.

 Prices are firm regardless of payment method.
 If you are outfitting a multi-stall barn, call us directly to plan out.

-WB Rubber offers horse stall mat delivery throughout Texas.
+WB Rubber and Turf Services offers horse stall mat delivery throughout Texas.
 Delivery logistics for rubber mats require some planning because of the weight involved.
 Here is what to expect:

 Both options are viable.
 DIY installation requires a helper, a utility knife with extra blades, a straight edge, and a willingness to do some physical work.
 Most rectangular stalls without unusual features can be DIY'd by a capable horse owner in an afternoon.